New York Biltmore Hotel: Baumann and Bowman operation

 Bowman announced in July 1924 that the grill room, bar, and men's clubroom would be replaced with stores at a cost of $500,000.
 By then, the upper-class residences that had characterized the adjacent portion of Madison Avenue in the 19th century were being replaced with retail establishments.
 Warren and Wetmore designed the modifications.
 These storefronts were initially leased to tenants in the clothing and textile industries, such as the Gotham Silk Hosiery Company and Edward Gropper Inc., as well as a drug store.
 Bowman continued to operate the New York Biltmore until he died in 1931, and David Mulligan took over as Bowman-Biltmore's president the next year.
 During the 1930s, the Biltmore was one of the most expensive hotels in New York City, along with the Chatham, Park Lane, Roosevelt, and Waldorf Astoria.
 The Canadian Club of New York moved to the Biltmore in 1930, and the Traffic Club of New York relocated its clubhouse to the Biltmore's 18th and 19th floors in 1934.
 After New York state repealed a Prohibition-era ban on standing bars in May 1934, Bowman-Biltmore Hotels installed a 50 ft long bar at the Madison Avenue end of the hotel, replacing a haberdashery there.
-The bar opened in 1936 and was initially open only to men; its guests included New York governor Al Smith.
+When the bar opened in 1936 it was open only to men; its guests included New York governor Al Smith.